google/WebFundamentals/src/content/en/tools/chrome-devtools/debug/snippets.markdown

       breakpoints, also work with snippets.
 ---

-Snippets are small scripts that you can author and execute within the **Sources** panel of Chrome DevTools.
+<p class="intro">Snippets are small scripts that you can author and execute
+within the Sources panel of Chrome DevTools.
 You can access and run them from any page.
-When you run a snippet, it executes from the context of the currently open page.
+When you run a snippet, it executes from the context of the currently open page.</p>

 If you have small utilities or debugging scripts which you find yourself using repeatedly on multiple pages, consider saving the scripts as snippets.